krzema12/snakeyaml-engine-kmp/docs/modules.md

 For details of how to use SnakeYAML Engine KMP, view the [README on GitHub](https://github.com/krzema12/snakeyaml-engine-kmp?tab=readme-ov-file#snakeyaml-engine-kmp).

-# Package org.snakeyaml.engine.v2.api
+# Package it.krzeminski.snakeyaml.engine.kmp.api

 The main API interface to be used when integrating with SnakeYAML Engine KMP.

-# Package org.snakeyaml.engine.v2.api.lowlevel
+# Package it.krzeminski.snakeyaml.engine.kmp.api.lowlevel

 Low-level helper classes for parsing, emitting, and representing.

-# Package org.snakeyaml.engine.v2.comments
+# Package it.krzeminski.snakeyaml.engine.kmp.comments

 Handling YAML comments.

-# Package org.snakeyaml.engine.v2.common
+# Package it.krzeminski.snakeyaml.engine.kmp.common

 Common components for parsing YAML nodes.

-# Package org.snakeyaml.engine.v2.composer
+# Package it.krzeminski.snakeyaml.engine.kmp.composer

 Creating node graphs from parser events.

-# Package org.snakeyaml.engine.v2.constructor
+# Package it.krzeminski.snakeyaml.engine.kmp.constructor

 Instantiating objects from parsed YAML.

-# Package org.snakeyaml.engine.v2.constructor.core
+# Package it.krzeminski.snakeyaml.engine.kmp.constructor.core

 YAML specific constructors.

-# Package org.snakeyaml.engine.v2.constructor.json
+# Package it.krzeminski.snakeyaml.engine.kmp.constructor.json

 JSON specific constructors.

-# Package org.snakeyaml.engine.v2.emitter
+# Package it.krzeminski.snakeyaml.engine.kmp.emitter

 Serialize events to some output.

-# Package org.snakeyaml.engine.v2.env
+# Package it.krzeminski.snakeyaml.engine.kmp.env

 Handling Environment Variables.

-# Package org.snakeyaml.engine.v2.events
+# Package it.krzeminski.snakeyaml.engine.kmp.events

 Basic unit of output from parsing, or emitting.

-# Package org.snakeyaml.engine.v2.exceptions
+# Package it.krzeminski.snakeyaml.engine.kmp.exceptions

 YAML exceptions.

-# Package org.snakeyaml.engine.v2.nodes
+# Package it.krzeminski.snakeyaml.engine.kmp.nodes

 The nodes form the node-graph described in the [YAML Specification](https://yaml.org/spec/1.2/spec.html).

-# Package org.snakeyaml.engine.v2.parser
+# Package it.krzeminski.snakeyaml.engine.kmp.parser

 Parsing (converting YAML into events).

-# Package org.snakeyaml.engine.v2.representer
+# Package it.krzeminski.snakeyaml.engine.kmp.representer

 Converts instances of objects into YAML.

-# Package org.snakeyaml.engine.v2.resolver
+# Package it.krzeminski.snakeyaml.engine.kmp.resolver

 Detect a type of scalar value by its content.

-# Package org.snakeyaml.engine.v2.scanner
+# Package it.krzeminski.snakeyaml.engine.kmp.scanner

 Read some input source and produce tokens.

-# Package org.snakeyaml.engine.v2.schema
+# Package it.krzeminski.snakeyaml.engine.kmp.schema

 Describes how tags can be constructed.¬

-# Package org.snakeyaml.engine.v2.serializer
+# Package it.krzeminski.snakeyaml.engine.kmp.serializer

 serializer

-# Package org.snakeyaml.engine.v2.tokens
+# Package it.krzeminski.snakeyaml.engine.kmp.tokens

 YAML tokens.